SOLVE PROBLEMS WHILE BUILDING A MAGIC BOND WITH YOUR HORSE

 You are the best trainer for your horse

 When given the chance, horses can control themselves and form strong bonds with their owners.
 They are also capable of using their bodies in a functional way, with hind-leg engagement and a functional top line, without being micromanaged.
+If we just let them!

-Your instructor Cathrine Fodstad is certified horse trainer from Holar University College and riding instructor from Norwegian Equine Center, she has tamed hundreds of horses and is first Norwegian to complete Mongol Derby, world`s longest and toughest horse race.
+Your instructor Cathrine Fodstad is certified horse trainer from Holar University College and instructor from Norwegian Equine Center, she has tamed hundreds of horses and is first Norwegian to complete Mongol Derby, world`s longest and toughest horse race.

-5/5 star rating on Facebook and Google
+5 star ratings on Facebook and Google

 MIND BLOWING RESULTS!